wmhass/BDDComicsList/README.md

     h) It is okay that user stories change along the development: The developer should never guess, if you realize that something is missing, add first in the user stories before implement it.
     i) Write your code based on behaviour
     j) Write unit tests if needed, but in a BDD style: 2c14ab14de5267bda9a6198871db1bbbc371a329
+    k) Write viewcontroller tests in iOSTests target - it has access to uikit

 2. Create viewcontroller and views/snapshot tests